xsscx/srd/dmg/README.md

   device = /dev/disk2s1
   mount point = /private/var/run/com.apple.security.cryptexd/mnt/com.example.cryptex.bAa5aS
 ```

-Do you want your Code loaded on an Example Cryptex for the SRD Cohort?

-Open an Issue with a Link to your Code

-Create a PR

-Thanks!

-SRD Cohort - See Bug Reports at https://srdcx.atlassian.net/jira/software/c/projects/SRDBUGS/issues/

-Example DMG's for multiple Toolchains and iOS Flavors...

-IF you need help.. start by Connecting with me on Twitter @h02332 https://twitter.com/h02332 and I'll get you on the Slack Channel.

-OR..
-Open an Issue ..
-Discussion..
-Contribute Code..
-Get in Touch! @h02332 on twitter

 Below is my entire CopyPasta for manually copying, signing and installing toybox unstripped on the cryptex.
 ```
  example-cryptex % sudo cp src/toybox/toybox-src/generated/unstripped/toybox com.example.cryptex.dstroot/usr/bin